 Most of the size of the aircraft parts are huge and it will require a big dispensing application too.
 Applying any kind of sealant to this large fuselage will be difficult for a manual operator but more suitable for the robots.
-An integrator makes sure that the rails built for the robot reach the desired area for the application to perform, a robot can cover distances from 30 to 40 ft.
-Robotic innovation brings down expenses and enhances quality while adjusting rapidly to changes or the application that will carry out.
+A robot integrator makes sure that the rails built for the robot reach the desired area for the application to perform, industrial robots can cover distances from 30 to 40 ft.
+Robotic automation brings down expenses and enhances quality while adjusting rapidly to changes or the application that will carry out.

 Robotic Automation Trends and challenges

 Because of this growing, this industry faces two significant challenges to consider (1) the entrance of new global competitors, and (2) the impact on the supply chain.

 It is well known that the aerospace industry is an extremely demanding sector and they need to comply with high-level regulations.
 Therefore, they need to increase and accelerate their production to maintain competitiveness.
 The most secure and cost-effective solution is through robotic automation.
 An example of large aerospace manufacturers that go in this direction is Airbus and Lockheed Martin.